jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 If we add an event listener, for example the click of an element and the user triggers this interaction, the JavaScript engine will queue a task for the event listener callback but will continue executing what is present in its current stack.
 After it’s done with the calls present there, it will now run the listener’s callback.

-This behavior is similar to what happens with network requests and timers, which were the first artifacts to access to asynchronous execution for web developers.
+This behavior is similar to what happens with network requests and timers, which were the first artifacts to access asynchronous execution for web developers.

-Though these were exceptions of common synchronous execution in JavaScript, it’s crucial to understand that the language is still single-threaded and though it can queue taks, run them asynchronously and then go back to the main thread, it can only execute one piece of code at a time.
+Though these were exceptions of common synchronous execution in JavaScript, it’s crucial to understand that the language is still single-threaded and though it can queue tasks, run them asynchronously and then go back to the main thread, it can only execute one piece of code at a time.

 For example, let’s check out a network request.